 Anyway, I remember how I would sit and listen to my great-grandma and grandma talk about how things use to be.
 How people took such pride in what they did, how everyone realized that no matter the job, it took everyone to make the country what it was and the community what it was, from gas station attendant to doctor and everything in between, and because of that understanding there was a respect for everyone, from everyone.
 Today sadly, that is not the case.

 We are doing some major home remodeling and I hate to admit it, but the kids have been watching much more TV then I would like, granted it is Disney Jr and other shows like Caillou and Max and Ruby, and they still play, but TV is still not what I want my child doing for any length of time, however, being practical, I can’t paint and go for a walk with them, so when I am working on the house, TV is watched more than I like.

 The cast is usually trying to accomplish something, like going on picnic or having a car wash, and a problem always arises, but the problems can always be solved by a member of the community and that person becomes a hero.
 Yesterday, one of the characters locked the keys in the car and they couldn’t get somewhere very important, so they called a locksmith, who at the time was their hero.
-The song they sing about each “hero” is incredibly cute and I love the fact that it is promoting community and showing that no matter what someone does, they are important and can be a hero.
+The song they sing about each “hero” is incredibly cute and I love the fact that it is promoting community and showing that no matter what someone does, they are important and can be a hero, maybe even super heroes.
 This is how things use to be.

 I have explained to my kids how almost everything moves by rail and without daddy and people like him, who install and fix the tracks, trains couldn’t move, stuff wouldn’t be at the store as quickly, almost everything would be more expensive and the country wouldn’t be able to buy and sell things like they do now, not to mention that they help keep communities safe by keeping flashers and railroad crossings up to date and working.
-My kids think their dad is a hero, but then again, my kids think what everyone does is awesome because we, as parents, value in what everyone does, and I wish this was the norm now.
+My kids think their dad is a hero, but then again, my kids think what everyone does is awesome because we, as parents, hold value in what everyone does, and I wish this was the norm now.

-We are all heroes, even you and me, because we all keep the world turning and do something that no one else does or in a way no one else can, and that deserves respect.
+We are all superheroes, even you and me, because we all keep the world turning and do something that no one else does or in a way no one else can, and that deserves respect.
 A locksmith isn’t just a locksmith, he can save the day, and that is a world I want to live in!

-🙂 Bet + Fam
+🙂 BEM + Fam